wavefrontHQ/docs/pages/doc/csp_user_management.md

     If you plan to assign that user a custom role, you must assign that user at least the **Viewer** Operations for Applications service role, so that the user can access the service instance.

+    {% include note.html content="In a multi-tenant environment, you assign service roles on a tenant basis.
+You can assign different service roles for different Operations for Applications instances (tenants).
+The users have access only to the tenants for which they have service roles.
+The users receive the `401 Unauthorized: User has no access to service` error message when trying to access a tenant for which they don't have service roles."%}

     {% include important.html content="Make sure that you assign the [**Super Admin** service role](csp_users_roles.html#operations-for-applications-service-roles-built-in) to at least one user of your Operations for Applications service instance.
 There are some Super Admin tasks that no one else can perform. "%}

 1. Optionally, a [custom role](csp_users_roles.html#create-edit-or-delete-a-custom-role) with an [Operations for Applications permission](csp_permissions_overview.html#operations-for-applications-permissions).